department-of-veterans-affairs/va.gov-team/products/combined_va_debt_portal/research/usability-apr-2022/research-findings.md

-## 4. Participants were able to locate how to request financial help.
+## 4. Participants were able to locate how to request financial help

 Some participants saw the *'Request help with your bill'* on the prototype that was not clickable.
 One participant saw the link but stated he would call.
 Another participant stated he thought the link might go to a live chat or a messaging system where he would get a response within 24 hours.
 He also mentioned being able to send a photo of a bill he already paid in order to dispute a charge.

-## 5. Participants were able to locate how to view statements.
+## 5. Participants were able to locate how to view statements

 Some mentioned expecting to immediately see a PDF statement but were able to locate where to download the PDF statement.
 One participant mentioned that the PDF statement showed more detail than the statements he gets in the mail.
-Some participants noted that there were characters (&nbsp;) , "gibberish", added within their statement.
+Some participants noted that there were characters (`&nbsp;`) , "gibberish", added within their statement.

-## 6. Participants were able to locate how to pay their debt/copay.
+## 6. Participants were able to locate how to pay their debt/copay
 Participants either located the "Pay online" accordion that transferred them to pay.gov or they would select "Check your balance to resolve bill" and click "Pay your copay bill".
 >_I guess I would click this link that says 'check your balance and resolve your bill'.
 Click on the 'how to pay your copay bill' and hit the plus button to open each window and either pay online as long as there is no fee or pay by mail."_

-## 7. Some participants felt there were too many pages and important features were hidden
+## 7. Some participants felt there were too many pages and that important features were hidden

 Some participants stated there were too many layers of pages where the only navigation available were breadcrumbs.
 They wanted more information on one page with important links such as a pay button at the top of the page.
+One participant stated he would have liked to see the *“Notice of rights and responsibilities”* featured on the first page.
+He mentioned that he received that information on a paper bill in the past and it helped him understand his rights and who to contact.

   > _"I don’t feel it is necessary to click through four to five pages to get all your information."_